 It is notable that the T Typ 701 offers wifi support, while the X-U Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the T Typ 701 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T Typ 701 was succeeded by the Leica TL.
+Both the T Typ 701 and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The T Typ 701 was replaced by the Leica TL, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what is the bottom line?
 Is the Leica T better than the Leica X-U Typ 113 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Leica T (Typ 701):

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Larger screen: Has a bigger rear LCD (3.7" vs 3.0") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1230k vs 920k dots).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.